aplteam/Tester2/README.md

 ### INI files (optional)

 Note that there is an instance property `IniFolder`.
-By default this points to `AcreConfig.ProjectFolder` if a namespace `AcreConfig` can be found in the namespace that hosts the test cases or one of its parents up to the `#` namespace.
+By default this points to `CiderConfig.HOME` if a namespace `CiderConfig` can be found in the namespace that hosts the test cases or its parent.

 If there is no such namespace the default falls back to the current directory.